bfg-lhirschi/tf-sonarqube-integration/README.md

   }
   ```

-You will also see these preceeding the TF plan changes like so:
+You may also see these preceeding any changes when running `terraform plan`
 ```
 Note: Objects have changed outside of Terraform